Colorado Limited Liability LLC vs Corporation Differences

 - Ongoing state requirements.
 Both are subject to state-mandated formalities, such as filing annual reports and paying the necessary state filing fees

-What Does LLC Mean in Business Terms?
+What Does LLC Stand for in Law?

-In business terms, forming an LLC means having personal liability protections, and more flexibility to run the day-to-day business operations.
+In business terms, creating an LLC means having personal liability protections, and more flexibility to run the day-to-day business operations.
 A limited liability company with at least two members is recognized as a partnership for IRS tax purposes.
 To avoid this, you would have to file Form 8832 and affirmatively elect for the IRS to treat your company as a corporation.

 Certain business entities cannot be Colorado limited liability companies LLCs: This includes banks and insurance companies.
 Before filing LLC articles of organization in Colorado, be sure to speak to a business attorney about the various meaning of LLC terms.
 You want to make sure that you are in compliance with the state business laws.